+There are some significant differences when comparing ground ginger to fresh ginger.
 The pungency and flavor of dried ground ginger differ from those of fresh ginger root.
 Even though you can substitute one for the other in a pinch, they each tend to work better in different types of dishes.

-Different Active Ingredients
+Note the Different Active Ingredients

 Fresh ginger root primarily contains gingerol, but it changes when exposed to heat.
 When the root is dried to produce ground ginger, the gingerol converts into another active ingredient, shogaol.